EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Additional Results

+From Figure~\ref{fig:ablation_model_variants}, by comparing \model{} vs. \textit{M2} and \textit{M4} vs. \textit{M1}, we observe the advantages of learning adaptive and temporally evolving hierarchical graph structures.
+These results highlight the significance of adaptively modeling interactions in context-dependent graphs.
+To better understand how \model{} constructs dynamic hierarchies, we visualize the distribution of nodes with the top $10\%$ prediction errors in Figure~\ref{fig:error_node_vis}.
+Accordingly in Figure~\ref{fig:error_node_bar}, we observe that \model{} retains a higher proportion of ``challenging'' nodes in the coarser message passing levels, enabling our model to capture multi-scale dependencies more effectively, especially in areas where finer message passing levels struggle.
+In contrast, the predefined static hierarchies in the Bi-stride pooling baseline are data-independent and may inevitably overlook modeling long-range relations surrounding these pivotal nodes, even though they typically present higher errors than those in \model{}.

-\section{Stability Analysis}
+\subsection{Stability Analysis}

-Given the inherent randomness introduced by the Gumbel-Softmax sampling process in \texttt{DiffSELECT}, we evaluated the stability of DHMP by running the trained model on the test set in three independent trials.
+Given the inherent randomness introduced by the Gumbel-Softmax sampling process in \texttt{DiffSELECT}, we evaluated the stability of \model{} by running the trained model on the test set in three independent trials.
 We report the mean and standard deviation of the prediction errors in Table~\ref{tab:appendix_stablitiy}.
-Despite the stochastic nature of the node selection process, the results show a very small standard deviation, demonstrating that DHMP reliably constructs stable and consistent dynamic hierarchies.
+Despite the stochastic nature of the node selection process, the results show a very small standard deviation, demonstrating that \model{} reliably constructs stable and consistent dynamic hierarchies.
 This stability can be attributed to the \texttt{DiffSELECT} operation, where the node update module $\phi^v$ generates probabilities for retaining nodes in the next-level graph based on anisotropic aggregated edge features.
 The Gumbel-Softmax technique, coupled with temperature annealing, enables differentiable and stable node selection across hierarchy levels.
 As a result, the dynamic hierarchies are constructed in a manner that is not only consistent but also optimized for long-range dependencies.

-Moreover, the prediction errors from DHMP are significantly smaller than those of the baseline models, underscoring the robustness and reliability of the model, even with its dynamic node selection mechanism.
+Moreover, the prediction errors from \model{} are significantly smaller than those of the baseline models, underscoring the robustness and reliability of the model, even with its dynamic node selection mechanism.